 5) Axanar will never be made.

-THE TRUTH: With over 5 shoot days already in the can, and 4 more planned, Axanar should be ready for release in summer 2023.
+THE TRUTH: With over 5 shoot days already in the can, and 3 more planned, Axanar should be ready for release at SDCC 2024.

-1. The Axanar team has about 40% of the footage it needs already in the can.
+1. The Axanar team has about 60% of the actor footage it needs already in the can.

 2. One of the top VFX teams in Hollywood has volunteered to do all backgrounds and compositing for Axanar for free.